blue-rpc/docs/server/docs/app.md

 ```

 This will start your server on your given port.
-It will also trigger the generation of the typescript file at your given address in the config settings that you've provided when you created App
+It will also trigger the generation of the Typescript file at your given address in the config settings that you've provided when you created App

 ### Use()